silvareal/info-educatie-judet-44RT/README.md

         }

         -think of a design for the logs page ( should be simple ){
-        Status: In-progress
+        Status: Complete,
-        Notes: Design is done, just need to apply it to all 8 or 9 pages }
+        Notes: Design is done, just need to apply it to all 8 or 9 pages,
+        Note2: All pages are up and running
+        }

         -on users management, have the make moderators on the AppBar and create ALL the rules for banning users {